crosslandwa/react-redux-primer/react/README.md

 React elements support attributes, such as `onClick`, that can be assigned [functions to handle events](https://facebook.github.io/react/docs/handling-events.html)

 - Bring in the `Clickable` component (from `clickable.js`) to your app and click it!
-- Note how this uses the ES6 [class](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Classes) to define a React Component
+- Note how this uses the ES6 [class](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Classes) syntax to define a React Component
 - Note how the action can be passed in as a prop, try it!

 ## Step 5 - State